 This Mango Avocado Salsa will become your new simple go-to vegan dip this summer!
-Pairs well with tacos or can be eaten on its own!
+This vegan salsa recipe pairs well with tacos or can be enjoyed on its own with tortilla chips.

 - A Bowl for Combining Ingredients

 - Fresh Cilantro